bueler/sia-fve/petsc/grn/README.md

 Convert to PETSC binary
 -----------------------

-This stage uses the PETSc scripts which we linked earlier:
+This stage uses the links to PETSc scripts setup in `../README.md`:

-    $ ./nc2petsc.py grn.nc grn.dat
+    $ ../nc2petsc.py grn.nc grn.dat

 Run the model